- What is an LBO Modeling Test?

 - Prompt Format: In some cases, you will be provided a brief prompt consisting of a few paragraphs on a fictitious scenario and be asked to build a quick model from scratch – whereas in others, you may be given the confidential information memorandum (CIM) of a real acquisition opportunity to put together an investment memo alongside a LBO model to support your thesis.
 For the latter, the prompt is usually left vague intentionally and it will be asked in the form of a “share your thoughts” open-ended context.

-This LBO Modeling Test is a good place to start to make sure you've got the mechanics.
-But for investment banking analysts interviewing for PE, expect a more challenging LBO Modeling test like this one.
+This LBO Modeling Test is a good place to start to make sure you’ve got the mechanics.
+But for investment banking analysts interviewing for PE, expect a more challenging LBO Modeling test like this 1 hour LBO Modeling Test or even a 4 hour advanced LBO Modeling Test.

 LBO Modeling Test Grading Criteria